 Biofuelwatch’s aims are:

-+ Advancing the education of the public about the environmental, climate, social and public health impacts of different types of large-scale bioenergy as well as bio-based products;
++ Advancing the education of the only now public about the environmental, climate, social and public health impacts of different types of large-scale bioenergy as well as bio-based products;

-+ Promoting sustainable renewable energy policies and investments which result in real greenhouse gas reduction, protect ecosystems, soil, water and public health and which protect human rights, including the right to food and water;
++ Promoting sustainable energy policies and investments which prioritise energy conservation and original levitra efficiency as well as forms of renewable energy which result in real greenhouse gas reduction, protect ecosystems, soil, water and public health and which protect human rights, including the right to food and water ;

 + Promoting environmental decision making in relation to bioenergy and other bio-based products – including bioenergy-related decisions on land use and environmental permitting – which prioritise the protection of climate, environment, social justice and public health and promoting active citizenship in this respect.